 In Nigeria, Mission 21 focuses its efforts on promoting peace and for securing the basis of life.
 Mission 21 supports the population through numerous projects aimed at improving education and healthcare.
 Great emphasis is also placed on agriculture and livelihood security as well as emergency aid.

 Our focus on peace promotion and securing the basis of life is due to the situation in the country: the jihadist militia Boko Haram has caused unspeakable suffering in the north-east of Nigeria through years of terror.
 Enormous social and economic damage has been inflicted.
 The crisis has claimed well over 40,000 victims to date.
-According to UN estimates, about two million people in Nigeria are afflicted by acute and moderate malnutrition.
-This number includes about half a million infants.
+About 2.5 million people from northern Nigeria were internally displaced according to UNHCR.

 More than 2.5 million people have been driven from their homes and have been on the run inside the country, sometimes for many years.

 The Nigerian armed forces drove the Boko Haram terrorist militia back to some extent in 2015.
 Many people have returned to their homes again, often only to find that they are left with nothing.
 Houses and infrastructure have been destroyed; stocks and supplies have vanished.
 Mistrust prevails among the religious groups and many people are traumatized.

 Mission 21 joins with the EYN (its partner church) and other partner organisations to support refugees with the bare necessities for survival and the returning families in rebuilding infrastructure and livehoods.
 Trauma work plays an important part here.
 Psychosocial support for traumatized individuals is a field of work that is tackled by only a few of the organisations involved.
 Services to meet the enormous demand for assistance are in very short supply.
 The conflict is having a particularly severe impact on women and children, and Mission 21 accords high priority to supporting these groups.